Reactive-Network/documentation/docs/docs/system-contract.md

 Callback execution is tied to payment, ensuring contracts either have sufficient balance or pay immediately upon receiving a callback.
 Failure to pay results in the contract being blacklisted, blocking future callbacks and transactions.
 Debt can be cleared using the `requestPayment` method, which restores the contract’s functionalities.

-### Prepayment

-**Direct Transfers**: The system contract and proxies accept direct transfers for prepayment.

-**Third-Party Payments**: Third parties can fund contracts using the `depositTo` method.
+**Direct Transfers**: You can transfer funds directly to your callback contract.
 To fund the callback contract:

 ```bash
 cast send $CALLBACK_ADDR --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY --value 0.1ether
 ```

+**Third-Party Payments**: Third parties can fund contracts using the `depositTo` method.
 To deposit funds into the callback proxy:

 ```bash
 cast send --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $CALLBACK_PROXY_ADDR "depositTo(address)" $CALLBACK_ADDR --value 0.1ether